After the 49ers’ thumping of the Jets, here are my thoughts on the futures of Mike Singletary and Shaun Hill.

-Check here early and often for all the updates from the 49ers-Patriots game today at Candlestick.
+Check here throughout the day for all the updates live from the 49ers-Jets game at Candlestick.

 There were a lot of other duties that took precedence today.

 Cornerback Nate Clements did not practice today – heck, he did not practice all week – after undergoing surgery to insert one pin and two screws into his broken right thumb.

 Mike Singletary can make a stronger case on the field Sunday against the N.Y.
 Jets for earning the 49ers’ head-coaching gig for next season.

 The 49ers just concluded their Thursday practice, and Mike Singletary has met with the assembled media.